lazaronixon/react-native-turbolinks/README.md

 Reload current session.

 #### `dismiss(animated)`
 Dismiss a overlaped view presented by visiting a component with modal option.
+Return a promise.

 #### `popToRoot(animated)`
 Back until to root view.
+Return a promise.

 #### `back(animated)`
 Trigger a native back event.
 For example if you using a custom navbar and need to provide a back button.
+Return a promise.

 #### `renderTitle(title)`
 #### `renderTitle(title, subtitle)`